AhmadYasi/High-School-Projects/README.md

 # High-School-Projects (Pure HTML/CSS/JavaScript)

-During 2015 to 2018, I had a vast interest in designing and writing code for websites.
-So, I began my journey using pure HTML, CSS, and some JavaScript to create applications from my mind.
-Although these were nothing special, they show how far I have come since the heyday of my first development time.
-I also tried Bootstrap and much more Advanced JavaScript during my high school years, which are available on different repos.
+From 2015 to 2018, I had a strong interest in designing and coding websites.
+I began my journey using pure HTML, CSS, and some JavaScript to create applications from scratch.
+Although these early projects were nothing special, they show how far I have come since my initial development days.
+During my high school years, I also explored Bootstrap and more advanced JavaScript, with my projects available in various repositories.

 ## 1. Documentation Page
 This page contains a documentary or informational content for a fictional character.
 It includes a navigation bar, image, and written information.